jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 So what happens if one or more signers stops signing?

 In this case, the system can no longer process deposits (because a signer is missing).
 Additionally, if an actor stops signing bitcoin blocks, the system cannot process withdrawals.
-Users can still burn Wrapped BTC on the L2, and the L2 can post that data to the Bitcoin, but a user cannot prove to the withdrawal script that this block is not a private fork.
+Users can still burn Wrapped BTC on the L2, and the L2 can post that data to Bitcoin, but remember that the withdrawal script cannot read the Bitcoin blockchain.
+This means a user cannot prove to the withdrawal script that this block is not a private fork.
 Proving this block is in the canonical chain requires the group this block (or a later block).

 If an actor in the system can cause the system to stop functioning, we call this a “liveness failure”